Giuseppe Cambini

-Giuseppe Maria Gioacchino Cambini (Montelupo Fiorentino, 8 april 1746–Netherlands?
-1810s? or Paris?
-1825?) was an Italian composer and violinist.
+Giuseppe Maria Gioacchino Cambini (February 13, 1746, Livorno—1825, Le Kremlin-Bicêtre) was an Italian composer and violinist.
+He wrote over 80 symphony concertantes and 14 stage works, but only 2, Le tuteur avare and La statue have survived.

 Life

 Unconfirmed information

 Information about his life is scarcely traceable.
 Louis-Gabriel Michaud, French scholar and François-Joseph Fétis, Belgian musicologist, drafted his biography, and Cambini himself speaks about his past in an article published in Allgemeine musikalische Zeitung in 1804.
 However, all of these documents are full of errors and, therefore, need to be verified.
 It is not possible to confirm his personal data (only Fétis indicates his date of birth), nor his first studies.
 It is possible he is connected in some way to father Giovanni Battista Martini, and, more possibly to Filippo Manfredi, who was almost certainly his violin teacher.
 Fétis wrote about his unfortunate operatic debut in Naples in 1766, after which, during his return to Livorno by the sea, Cambini was kidnapped by pirates, who treated him terribly until his liberation by a Venetian aristocrat.
 The narration by the Belgian holds much resemblance to a story in the poetic periodical Correspondance littéraire, philosophique et critique, a fact that reduces its reliability.
 In the article found in Allgemeine musikalische Zeitung in 1804, Cambini claims to have played the viola in a string quartet with Luigi Boccherini, Pietro Nardini and his teacher Manfredi for six months in 1767.
 If what he says is true, this quartet would represent the first formation of this emerging genre in Italy, if not in all of Europe.
 For many years, this information fostered a gigantic legend about the importance of the role of Cambini in defining the string quartet.
 Actually, he was one of the many (even if one of the most prolific) who, in the same period, contributed to the development of the genre.